Love All You Have Left

 Love All You Have Left is a 2017 drama film written and directed by Matt Sivertson.
 The film stars Caroline Amiguet, Sara Wolfkind, Michael Christopher Shantz, Mike Burnell and Kathleen Sheehy.
 The story depicts Anne Frank surviving in the attic of a grieving family.

 Plot

-After losing her daughter in a school shooting, a woman finds a girl in her attic who says she is Anne Frank.
+After losing her daughter in a school shooting, a woman finds a girl in her attic who claims she is Anne Frank.